-- Review of component warranties, maintenance records, previous reports and previous repairs and/or maintenance work through discussions with building management staff.
+- Review of component warranties, maintenance records, previous reports and previous repairs and/or maintenance work through discussions with facility staff.

 - Compilation of an itemized list of main building components.

-- Visual survey of the main building components. the survey will establish the estimated remaining life of the building components as well as on site conditions that may influence the estimated replacement cost.
+- Visual survey of the main building components.
+The survey will establish the estimated remaining life of the building components as well as on site conditions that may influence the estimated remaining life and replacement cost.

-- Prepare a detailed quantity “take-off” of each item.
+- Create an inventory of building components including a detailed quantity take-off of each item.

 - Calculate replacement or major repair cost estimates for each component.

 Although a 20-year time frame is typically used for forecasting, shorter or longer periods can be employed to suit a client’s specific needs.
 The schedule of component replacements will show a total cost for each year in present value dollars, as well as future value dollars, based on an anticipated inflation rate.

 In order to maximize the benefit of a Capital Replacement Study, the study should be updated every three years.

 A financial analysis, incorporating the results of the Capital Replacement Study physical analysis, can also be prepared.
 This would involve preparing a cash flow schedule that depicts the required level of capital savings and the required level of annual contributions necessary to a Capital Reserve Fund, for adequate funding of the necessary future replacements.

 CDW Engineering provides this information in Excel format, so that our clients can easily integrate the data into their own systems, rather than being tied to a proprietary software.
 The report format for a Capital Replacement Study could be a simple series of spreadsheets showing the necessary information or a more detailed review of the systems can be integrated with the Study.
 Again, the needs of the client will dictate the level of information provided in the report.